haucong/haucong/README.md

 ### Hi there 👋

-# Cong Hau - Web Developer
+# Cong Hau - Web Developer Intern

 - Open and friendly 😊
 - Love to learn new things, especially things related to Frontend stacks 😍